makerdao/flap-auctions-api/README.md

 # Flap Auctions API (WIP)

-This project expose an API to query and bid on Flap auctions
+This project expose an API to query and bid on Flap auctions.
+By default it saves data in TinyDb database.
+If started with `--mongo-url` switch then it use MongoDb to store flaps events.

+A simple way to stand up a mongodb test instance locally is running in Docker: `docker run -p 27017:27017 --name flaps-mongo -d mongo`.
+To make use of it pass `--mongo-url 'mongodb://localhost:27017/'` to startup script.

 TODO:
 - implement bid endpoint